pedrooctaviocruvinel/loan-control/README.md

 - Server:
     - Run "docker-compose up" in the *"server/src"* folder of the project.
 - Client:
-    - Install necessary dependencies running *"yarn install"* in the *"src/client"* folder;
+    - Install necessary dependencies running *"yarn install"* in the *"client"* folder;
-    - Execute de application running *"yarn dev"* in the *"src/client"* folder.
+    - Execute de application running *"yarn start"* in the *"client"* folder.

 ## MADE WITH
 - Server: